How To Gain A Positive Customer Perception Of Your Brand

 What customers think of you decides how much you can charge for your product, what kind of employees you have working for you, and what kind of customer loyalty you will have.

 It is marketing speak for what consumers feel about your brand, whether good or bad.
 We often call that a brand's reputation.
 Customer perception is closely related to brand equity because brands that have positive customer perceptions can leverage that loyalty to generate more sales.

-In order to transform your business to be customer-centric, everything from operations to service must be considered - these things are not separate from the brand, they are what makes up your brand equity.
+In order to transform your business to be customer-centric, everything from operations to service must be considered - these things are not separate from the brand, they are what make up your brand equity.

 It has often been said that customer perception is reality.
 No, only reality is reality.
 But a customer’s positive perception can become their reality about your business because how they feel about something, the way they were treated, their own baggage, and a host of outside factors have a potent influence on how they look at the reality of your brand.

 First, you have to realize that a customer walks into your store with some kind of perception already in their head.
 How that customer has engaged with your brand is based on a host of many things, from their prior knowledge, to what they have heard from others before experiencing it for themselves, to their emotions on the day they choose to come to your store, and even from their own self-interests.

 But what kind of perception they leave your store with is all based on the employee service they receive while they are there.